 - 3 tablespoons lemon juice (Juice of 1 lemon)

 - 3 tablespoons flour (I use brown rice flour with good results)

-- Worcestershire sauce to taste (about 1 teaspoon)
+- 1 teaspoon Worcestershire sauce (or to taste)

 - Clean and pat dry the fish with paper towels.
 Melt the butter in a pan.
 Sprinkle the fish with half the lemon juice, dredge in flour, and salt lightly.

 - Sauté the trout 5 to 10 minutes on one side in the butter, then turn and brown the other side.
 Cook until the fish flakes easily and is no longer pink or jelly-like.
 This depends on the size of the fish.

 - Remove trout to a platter to keep warm.